Report: U. of Michigan missed chances to stop doctor's abuse - WHIZ News

 ANN ARBOR, Mich.
 (AP) — Staff at the University of Michigan missed many opportunities to stop a doctor who committed sexual misconduct for decades with long-term consequences for hundreds of patients, including generations of student athletes, a law firm hired by the school reported Tuesday.

 The long-awaited report by the WilmerHale firm comes more than a year after former students publicly accused the late Robert Anderson of molesting them during routine physicals or other visits.
-Some university officials at the time took no action despite being aware of complaints, including legendary football Coach Bo Schembechler.
+Some university officials at the time took no action despite being aware of complaints, including legendary football Coach Bo Schembechler, the report said.

 Their failure to act allowed Anderson “countless occasions” to harass, abuse and assault patients during his 37-year career, attorneys for the firm wrote.